eduMFA/eduMFA/doc/workflows_and_tools/tools/index.rst

 .. index:: tools

-privacyIDEA comes with a list of command line tools, which also help to automate tasks.
-The tools can be found in the directory `privacyidea/bin`.
+eduMFA comes with a list of command line tools, which also help to automate tasks.
+The tools can be found in the directory `eduMFA/bin`.

 .. _token_janitor:

-privacyidea-token-janitor
+eduMFA-token-janitor
 -------------------------

 .. index:: orphaned tokens

-Starting with version 2.19 privacyIDEA comes with a token janitor script.
+Starting with version 2.19 eduMFA comes with a token janitor script.
 This script can find orphaned tokens, unused tokens or tokens of specific type, description or token info.